Sebastian Doniach

-Sebastian Doniach (born 1934, Paris, France) is a British-American physicist and professor at Stanford University.
+Sebastian Doniach (born 1934, in Paris, France) is a British-American physicist and professor at Stanford University.
 His research interests include theoretical condensed matter physics, superconductivity, and biophysics.

 Family

 His mother was the distinguished clinical immunologist Deborah Doniach (1912-2004) and his father was Israel "Sonny" Doniach (1911-2001).
 Sebastian had one sibling, a sister Vera (1936-1958).

-Sebastian and his first wife, Sarah Bridget Doniach (26 June 1932 – 18 September 2000) had several children.
+Sebastian and his first wife, Sara Bridget Doniach (26 June 1932 – 18 September 2000) had several children.
 The couple relocated to Palo Alto, California, where Sarah Doniach died in 2000.
 He later remarried, to Jennifer Mallon.

 Career

 Sebastian Doniach received a B.A. from Christ's College, Cambridge in 1954 and a Ph.D. from the University of Liverpool with Herbert Fröhlich in 1958.